-Standard Standard Description 1.3C.12prof.Pr6 a.
-Demonstrate attention to technical accuracy and expressive qualities in prepared and improvised performances of a varied repertoire of music representing diverse cultures, styles, and genres. b.
-Demonstrate an understanding of expressive intent by connecting with an audience through prepared and improvised performances.
+Standard Standard Description 1.3C.12adv.Pr6 a.
+Demonstrate an understanding and mastery of the technical demands and expressive qualities of the music through prepared and improvised performances of a varied repertoire representing diverse cultures, styles, genres, and historical periods in multiple types of ensembles. b.
+Demonstrate an ability to connect, engage, and respond to audiences through prepared and improvised performances.